Male vs Female Ball Pythons — How to Tell the Difference

 If you don’t know your ball python’s age or what differentiating traits to look for, it is practically impossible to tell the difference between male and females of the species.

-Males and females share similar personality traits and behavioral patterns, so the true differences come down to the physical cues.
+Males and females share similar personality traits and behavioral patterns, so the true differences in ball python male vs female come down to 3 physical clues: size, spurs and tails.

 Appearance and Size